Langdon: Oh, jeez. You guys don't even read your own history, do you?

 Marry Me: Hmmm, let's see.
 The mother told her not to tell about seeing the husband with another girl, why exactly?
 And then, for some equally stupid reason, she's not to tell about another man proposing to her, to fill the room with awkward tension with her refusing both men without giving either a decent reason.
 Nobody bothers to ask Immy if she even wants to be passed off to yet another foster parent (she obviously doesn't) until after it's already done, and while we're at it, apparently it's okay to get a background check on the relatively innocent guy Luke (compared to someone who leaves a girl to go take pictures of frogs) but not the foster parents in question.

-The Negotiator: What's the smartest thing to do when you've been laughably inexpertly framed for a crime that a 1st year law student could get you off scott-free from?
+The Negotiator: What's the smartest thing to do when you've been laughably inexpertly framed for a crime that a 1st year law student could get you off scot-free from?
 Go nuts and take hostages, then watch as the situation escalates quicker than you can say "Oh yeah, that was a dumb thing to do!"
 When all the evidence against you is circumstantial, when the only thing linking you to a crime scene is a gun registered to you that could be (and, obviously, was) stolen, when you're a "hero" of such good standing that everyone who isn't part of the frame-up would stand as a character witness for you, when the only possible motive you could have hinges on some paperwork in your house that's mysteriously devoid of any fingerprints and left lying where anyone can find it despite it apparently being absolutely damning, and when that paperwork would only take a phonecall to the bank to be proven to be bull (you can't set up a bank account without being present in person, and none of the conspirators could pass for Samuel L Jackson even in really bad light)...
 Lean back and let your attorney do the work.
 Worse still is that not one person in the film makes even a passing remark as to what a sucky job the bad guys have done of framing Mr Jackson's character, they all just go with it.
+But no, the man decides the best way to prove he's not a criminal is committing some crimes.

 Bastian has an item that will grant an unlimited number of his wishes.
 No further commentary is really needed here, but for the sake of it, we'll go a bit further: He spends the first half or so of the movie being inexplicably reluctant to make any wishes at all despite repeatedly being confronted with deadly situations and surviving at the last second through other means.
 At one point he accidentally creates an incredibly destructive dragon, and then has to spend a chunk of time hunting it down and lucking into it being blown up instead of just wishing it became nice or any number of similar solutions.
 He then discovers that any time he makes a wish, an evil witch uses a machine to steal one of his memories.
 His wishes are now limited by the number of memories he has left.
 It never occurs to him to simply wish for all his memories back, and for the machine to explode, and the witch to vanish, or any big picture solution at all until he's down to his last wish.